Saurabh Ajay Gupta

 Saurabh Ajay Gupta is a Advocate-on-Record in Supreme Court of India.
 He is also the additional advocate general for Government of Chhattisgarh in Supreme Court.
 Formerly he has held position of additional advocate general for Government of Punjab, India in Supreme Court for around seven years.

 He is better known for handling cases related to Prevention of Corruption Act matters, matters relation to Prevention of Money Laundering Act, mining and leases, insolvency and bankruptcy, arbitration proceedings at the appellate courts.

 Early life

 Gupta graduated in law from Symbiosis law college, Pune, in 2003.
 Later he completed his diploma in taxation law from the same.
 After completing his education & working for multiple firms, Gupta joined senior lawyer and former union law minister, Ram Jethmalani as his chamber assistant in 2006.

-Controversy
+Cases

-Saurabh is known for handling controversial cases.
+Saurabh is known for handling following cases.